Managing Unknowns in IT

 Originally published through the Tampa Bay Business Journal Leadership Trust

 Running a business has often been compared to running a marathon.
 You can sprint for a time, but you soon realize that this is going to be a long, hard-fought race, and it is best to pace yourself.
 On your journey, you will face a variety of challenges and opportunities.
 The terrain will vary, and it quickly becomes impossible to take in all the sights or to preempt the variety of surprises you will face.

 Blind spots can catch you off guard and unaware.
 Blind spots are those situations you just did not see coming.
-An occasional blind spot here and there is to be expected, but if you find that you are often caught off guard, you need to assess why that’s happening.
-Sometimes a blind spot can be chalked up to a learning experience, and at other times you need to recognize it was due to a lack of experience.
+You may occasionally encounter blind spots, which is expected.
+However, if you frequently find yourself caught off guard, you must assess the reasons behind it.
+Learning experiences can often account for blind spots, but you need to actively analyze and address them.
+At other times, you need to recognize it was due to a lack of experience.
 Whatever the reason you did not see something coming, making a commitment to ongoing learning and growth is crucial to your continued success.